 In knee-high red boots, a skimpy leotard, and golden crown, Lynda Carter as Wonder Woman was one of the most recognizable stars of the late 1970s.
 Winner of the 1972 Miss World USA title, it was no surprise that Carter, with her piercing blue eyes and an almost Amazonian physique, was chosen to portray America’s foremost female superhero.
 By crushing supervillains, saving the world, and looking fantastic every week, Carter lassoed the hearts and minds of men all over America.
 After Wonder Woman ended in 1979, Carter went on to star in over a dozen TV movies, was paired with Loni Anderson in the series Partners in Crime (1984) and went on to Hawkeye (1994 to 1995), made a number of guest appearances, and performed live as a singer.
 Things, though, did slow down for her.

-In the early 2000s, she had a resurgence with roles in the cult-classic Super Troopers, and along with ample video game voice work, she doesn’t stray too far from superheroes.
+In the early 2000s, , though, she had a resurgence with roles in the cult-classic Super Troopers, and along with ample video game voice work, she hasn’t strayed too far from superheroes.
 She’s made appearances in Smallville and Supergirl on the CW, the movie Sky High (2005) and delighted fans with her appearance in Wonder Woman 1984 (2020).
 Her most recent film is The Cleaner (2021), which stars Carter and Cheers star, Shelley Long.
 But no matter the ups and downs, the world will always remember her for one role.
 Whether it was flying an invisible jet or blocking bullets with her wrists, Lynda Carter was certainly an amazing ’70s bombshell.

 2. Stevie Nicks